dlwalter/dlwalter.github.io/_posts/2022-09-17-gstreamer-plugin-with-opencv.markdown

 ---
 layout: post
-title:  "Making a GStreamer Plugin with OpenCV"
+title:  "Making a GStreamer Plugin with OpenCV (Part 1)"
 date:   2022-09-18 12:34:00 -0800
 ---
 I decided to dust off the GStreamer toolbox and try doing something fancier than just passing buffers using OpenCV.
 To change it up, I also wanted to incorporate the code as a GStreamer plugin - that way it could be brought in to any pipeline with the gst factory method `gst_element_factory_make("myfilter", "myfilter0")`.
 I usually lean on the `appsink`/`appsrc` method and pass the buffers between the two blocks, but figured this would be a good excercise and would scale better.